jpalardy/vim-slime/assets/doc/targets/neovim.md

 ## Unlisted Terminals

-By default Slime can send send text to unlisted terminals (such as those created by [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim).
+By default, Slime can send text to unlisted terminals (such as those created by [toggleterm.nvim](https://github.com/akinsho/toggleterm.nvim).

-To disable this capability, and prevent unisted terminals from being shown in menu configuration and from being suggested as a default set `g:slime_neovim_ignore_unlisted = 1` (or to any other logically true value).
+To disable this capability, and prevent unlisted terminals from being shown in menu configuration and from being suggested as a default set `g:slime_neovim_ignore_unlisted = 1` (or to any other logically true value).
 Setting `g:slime_neovim_ignore_unlisted = 0` preserves the default of being able to send to unlisted terminals.

 ## Terminal Process Identification